Jaroměřice nad Rokytnou

 Jaroměřice nad Rokytnou (Jarmeritz) is a town in Třebíč District in the Vysočina Region of the Czech Republic.
-It has about 4,000 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone, the village of Boňov is protected as a village monument zone.
+It has about 4,100 inhabitants.
+The town is known for the Jaroměřice nad Rokytnou Castle and Church of Saint Margaret, which are protected together as a national cultural monument.
+The historic town centre is well preserved and is protected as an urban monument zone.
+The village of Boňov within the territory of Jaroměřice nad Rokytnou is protected as a village monument zone.

-Administrative parts
+Administrative division

-Villages of Boňov, Ohrazenice, Popovice, Příložany, Ratibořice and Vacenovice are administrative parts of Jaroměřice nad Rokytnou.
+Jaroměřice nad Rokytnou consists of seven municipal parts (in brackets population according to the 2021 census):